- Affiliate Links

 We discovered that our hotel, the positively stunning Fairmont Pacific Rim, rents out a variety of vehicle to explore the area.
 What did we find among the offerings?
 Some truly fantastic BMW e-Bikes!
 After traveling all morning to get there, we knew pedaling around the city would be a great way to shake off some travel anxiety and stress!

 Before embarking on our bike tour of Vancouver, we needed to learn the basics.
 It didn’t take long for the bike butler (yes, they had a butler for the bikes!) to explain how to use the e-Bike.
 Within minutes we were wearing our helmets and on our way!
 We weren’t sure exactly what to expect, but the e-Bike is very user-friendly and intuitive.
-After a very small learning curve, we were ready for a day of exploring Vancouver!
+After a very small learning curve with the control unit, we were ready for a day of exploring Vancouver!

-You can pedal normally and move on your own power, if you’d like, but what’s the fun in that?
-We were excited to see what kind of power we could get!
+One of the first things we noticed is that the fat tires make this a smooth ride.
+It felt so stable!
+You can pedal normally and move on your own power just like a regular bike, but what’s the fun in that?
+We were excited to see what kind of power the electric motor would give us!
 While it was practical for maneuvering through crowded areas or crosswalks, we were curious about the kind of boost the BMW e-Bikes would give us.
 Let’s just say that it did not disappoint!
 All we had to do was push the buttons for more or less power, and the bike responded.
 Josh loved the Turbo mode, and it was easy to get over 20 mph without breaking a sweat.
 Fantastic!

 Explore Stanley Park

 The first stop on our bike tour of Vancouver shouldn’t surprise anyone who has visited the area.
-We were like kids in a candy store biking around Stanley Park!
+We were like kids in a candy store zipping around the bike paths in Stanley Park.
+It was so much fun!
 I’ve only driven through it, so it was an entirely new experience to ride along the seawall with the wind in our hair (okay, neither of us really has any hair, plus we were wearing helmets, but you get the point!).

-We also stopped for way too many pictures of the Lion’s Gate Bridge, but in our defense, it looks so different from every angle.
-Maybe we gave in to our inner tourists, but we really had a blast!
+We also stopped for way too many pictures of the Lion’s Gate Bridge.
+In our defense, it looks so different from every angle.
+Plus, this was a great way to test ride the different levels of pedal assist.
+Maybe we gave in to our inner tourists, but we really had a blast on our electric mountain bikes!
+It’s worth mentioning that the bike handles worked well for my riding style.
+I was able to stay in an upright position while still enjoying a comfortable ride.

 Gastown and Chinatown

-On our last day in town (and our final chance at a bike tour of Vancouver), we grabbed the e-Bikes again and made our way through Gastown and Chinatown.
+On our last day in town, we grabbed the e-Bikes again and made our way through Gastown and Chinatown.
+We prepared ourselves for lots of stop signs and heavy traffic.
+Normally, I’d also be intimidated by the steep hills, but pedal assistance made it easy!
 We made a few stops at the shops, and of course snapped a shot of the famous steam clock!
 Josh was a little nervous about leaving the bikes unattended (even though we were given locks!), so we didn’t check out any of the restaurants.
 Okay, we did stop at a Tim Hortons, but who can resist that!?

 We didn’t have to bike very far to find one, of course, because there was a Tim Hortons every few blocks.
 Sigh, I miss that about Canada so much!
 Using the locks provided by the hotel, we secured our bikes and had a quick lunch at Timmy’s after working up an appetite.
 It was our last visit to a Timmy’s in Vancouver (unless you count the airport!) so we took our time and really enjoyed it.

-As hockey fans, we do a bike tour of Vancouver without seeing Rogers Arena!
+As hockey fans, we coulnd’t do a bike tour of Vancouver without seeing Rogers Arena!
 Neither of us loves the Vancouver Canucks (okay, we hate them!), but it was still cool to see the place.
 One odd thing?
 There’s a Costco right across the street from it.
 The traffic getting in and out of that parking lot must be terrible!
+Fortunately, whether you’re using a traditional bike or electric bike, it’s really easy to navigate the area (especially with all the bike lanes)!

 Vancouver 2010 Olympic Cauldron